 PATROL Knowledge Modules and Monitoring Solutions are compatible with a multiple consoles and environments.
 Although some terms are used across all consoles and environments, there are some differences.
 The following table identifies the similarities and differences among the consoles and describes the various terms.

-A Knowledge Module (KM) is a set of files from which a PATROL Agent receives information about resources running on a monitored computer.
+A Knowledge Module (KM) or a monitoring solution is a set of files from which a PATROL Agent receives information about resources running on a monitored computer.
 A KM file can contain the actual instructions for monitoring objects or simply a list of KMs to load.
-KMs are loaded by a PATROL Agent and a PATROL Console.
+KMs are deployed to PATROL Agents.

 |Monitoring profiles||Monitoring profiles are profiles to which the monitor types you want to enable are associated.
 Each solution contains multiple monitoring profiles and help to reduce unnecessary monitoring.
 Each monitoring profile is associated with a group of monitor types.
 The monitor types that belong to a profile are pre-determined.
 You cannot add or remove monitor types from a profile.|